-Important information: Read the protocols carefully before start.
+Important information:

 This kit can be used for isolation of nuclei from most neuronal tissues/cultured cells (fresh or frozen).
 However, the purity and integrity may vary.
 Generally grey matter of brain and cultured cells will give higher yield and purity than white matter and spinal cord.
 All centrifugation steps can be performed at room temperature.
 Please read tech note below before performing the experiment.
 If isolated nuclei are used for RNA related work, add RNase inhibitors (such as RNasin Plus) to aliquot of buffer A and B prior to use.